Did you know that...

 phoneNumber

-Telephone number used by the user for payment.
+Telephone number registered in the form for payment.

 document

-ID number used by the user for payment.
+ID number registered in the form for payment.

 amount